OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/getting_started_downloading.md

 * Downloading the very latest source code from [Okra.Core source control](https://github.com/OkraFramework/Okra.Core).
 * Using the Okra Framework prerelease NuGet package source.
 You will need to add **https://www.myget.org/F/okra/** as a new package source in Visual Studio, and ensure that **Include Prerelease** is selected.
+* Installing the Okra Framework prerelease Visual Studio Extension.
+You will need to add **https://www.myget.org/F/okra/vsix/** as a new extension gallery in Visual Studio ("Environment > Extensions and Updates" in the options).